tfeist12/Obsidian/HPE Notes/To Do.md

 **Week of 8/22/25**

 To Do:
-- Update nvim config and push to repo
+- Update nvim config and push to repo, need to switch from gofumpt to gofmt
 - Make story for updating the kubectl dsp plugin.

 clienthfTLSConfig -> clientHfTLSConfig